Filtering your table provides a way to work with and focus on a subset of records. You can filter on different requirements, including the following:

 Join with only matching records

 If you are joining tables, you can choose to display only the records that match.
-To do this, clear the Keep All Target Features check box in the Add Join tool.
+To do this, uncheck the Keep All Target Features check box in the Add Join tool.

 If a record in the target table doesn't have a match in the join table, that record is removed from the result target table.
 If the target table is the attribute table of a layer, features that don't have data joined to them are not shown on the map.